Pixel-Prowess/gs-git-github/README.md

 Untracked files will sometimes cause unexpected behaviors when committing and amending.
 - Copy the [next section](https://gist.githubusercontent.com/planetoftheweb/aa7731b1d782082f71b38cc89ff4d9de/raw/038609b40822b6388d176d22a2c0c06a219f4f7d/README.md) of text to the file titled **Notable Libraries and Technologies** and Paste them into the `README.md` file.
 - Add the file using `git add .`
-- Now, create a new document on the same folder called `LICENSE.txt`.
+- Now, create a new document on the same folder called `LICENSE`.
 Add this [MIT license](https://gist.githubusercontent.com/planetoftheweb/7e254040a0525971c45295ddabf25e84/raw/b45be12298e44c52b241cdd759c703b404b48220/LICENSE.txt) to the document, then update it with the year and your name.
 - Now you should have one untracked file and one modified file.
 Let's see what happens if you commit.
 - Try a `git commit -m "Modified README and added a LICENSE"`.
 - Issue a `git status` command.
 Notice that because the `LICENSE.txt` file was untracked, it wasn't committed and you didn't get any sort of error message.